United to restrict low-fare flyers to one carry-on bag

 The initiative is part of United's long-promised plan to rival Delta, which is more profitable and cancels fewer flights.

-In addition, United said it will defer 61 Boeing Co 737-700 planes that were originally due in the next two years to a date yet to be determined, reducing capital expenditures by $1.6 billion through 2018.
+In addition, United said it will defer 61 Boeing Co (BA.N) 737-700 planes that were originally due in the next two years to a date yet to be determined, reducing capital expenditures by $1.6 billion through 2018.
 It will convert the orders to an unspecified number of newer 737 MAX planes.

-The company also said it agreed to buy 24 E175 aircraft from Embraer SA, instead of leasing the planes as previously planned.
+The company also said it agreed to buy 24 E175 aircraft from Embraer SA (EMBR3.SA), instead of leasing the planes as previously planned.

 United said it will grow flight capacity between 1 percent and 2 percent in 2017 from a year earlier.